nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 > **Local data**
 >
-> Use the `--server-wf=` option to get waveform data.
-For the NFSI data that contain 1,2,3 components, use the `-zcomp=3` option.
+> Use the `--server-wf` option to get waveform data.
+For the NFSI data that contain 1,2,3 components, use the `--zcomp=3` option.
 For example,
 > ```
-> dl_calc --server-wf=http://seiscomp.geo.vuw.ac.nz --user-auth='xxxx:xxxx' --min-mag=7. --max-dep=30. --zcomp=3 EL23A.pkl
+> dl_calc --server-wf='http://seiscomp.geo.vuw.ac.nz' --user-auth='xxxx:xxxx' --min-mag=7. --max-dep=30. --zcomp='3' EL23A.pkl
 > ```

 #### Averaging

 Now that all events have been processed, we wish to produce an average value of station orientation.
 However, not all estimates have equal weight in the final average.
-In particular, Doran and Laske have shown how to specify a threshold cross-correlation (CC) value to exclude waveforms for which the CC between the radial and Hilbert-transformed vertical component is low.
+In particular, Doran and Laske (2017) recommend specifying a threshold cross-correlation (CC) value to exclude waveforms for which the CC between the radial and Hilbert-transformed vertical component is low.
 Here we use the default CC threshold of 0.8 and produce a final plot with the estimate.

 ```
-dl_average --plot FN07A.pkl
+dl_average --plot --save FN07A.pkl
 ```

 The figure displays the estimates according to the CC value.
 You can change the default CC value based on this plot to estimate the H1 orientation: